Palmidence/Changelogs/releases/latest.md

 - Fixed a problem with Squirt causing users to crash
 - Added indicators for Lure rounds and Squirt rounds
 - Added an indicator for if the cog is soaked
+- The "Water Balloon" gag is now a lime-green color

+**Cogs**
+- Add sound effects to some Cog attacks that were previously mute.
+- Cogs now have a sound effect for dodging a gag.

 **Other**
 - Added some words to the whitelist
-- Fixed an issue that allowed players to disable the B&W filter in YOTT
+- Fixed an issue that allowed players to disable the black and white filter in Ye Olde Toontowne
+- Fixed a crash relating to the black and white filter in Ye Olde Toontowne
 - Fixed an issue with The Big Cheese's glower power attack
+- Rename a building in Mezzo Melodyland to be less abrasive

-## v1.0.0 Patch 2
+## v1.0.0 BETA Patch 2
 **Instances**
 - Fix an issue with the Barnacle Boatyard instance